 And depending on the look you are going for, a Dorset Apple Cake can be baked in a round cake tin, made into a large tray bake, baked in muffin tins, or even baked in a loaf pan.

-The beautiful caramelized apples on top of this Dorset Apple Cake make this cake a show stopper
+The beautiful caramelized apples on top of this easy apple cake make this a show stopper

-That way, the apples lend moisture into the cake, but you also get the beautiful effect of the sugar-coated browned apples piled on top.
+The apples lend moisture into the cake, but you also get the beautiful effect of the sugar-coated browned apples piled on top.
 With apples inside and on top of the cake, you are bound to get an apple piece in every single bite of the cake.

 With one of the quaint properties, we would have the space we need for the baby, and of course, a kitchen so we can comfortably eat without having to worry about finding a “baby friendly” restaurant.

 Dorset Apple Cake -- Fresh Apple Cake